LibertyDSNP/spec/pages/DSNP/Types/Update.md

 ### url

 - MUST NOT refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890)
-- Resource MUST one of the supported [Activity Content](../../ActivityContent/Overview.md) Types
+- Resource MUST be one of the supported [Activity Content](../../ActivityContent/Overview.md) Types
 - MUST use one of the supported URL Schemes

 ### targetContentHash